-The Board shall appoint the directors to serve on each committee, the chair of each committee and its Chair, giving consideration to the requirements of the NYSE (and any other applicable law or any rule or regulation of any other regulatory body or self-regulatory body applicable to the Company) and to the recommendations of the Nominating and Corporate Governance Committee.
+The Board shall appoint the directors to serve on each committee, the chair of each committee and its Chair, giving consideration to the requirements of the NYSE (and any other applicable law or any rule or regulation of any other regulatory body or selfregulatory body applicable to the Company) and to the recommendations of the Nominating and Corporate Governance Committee.
+The Nominating and Corporate Governance Committee, with the input of management, recommends committee assignments for the approval of the full Board.
+The Board expects that committee assignments should be rotated periodically, but not necessarily within any specified time frame.